Looking for the best affordable camera for landscape photography?!

 After being a full-time traveler and professional photographer for years, I’ve certainly gained some valuable experience in photography.
-While on the road, I often get asked what the best affordable camera for landscape photography is.

-My answer to that question has changed many times throughout my career, but there are 5 affordable cameras on the market right now that have really impressed me with their performance.
+There are 5 affordable cameras on the market right now that have really impressed me with their performance.

 QUICK OVERVIEW – BEST AFFORDABLE CAMERA FOR LANDSCAPE PHOTOGRAPHY

 - Canon EOS Rebel T7i – from $499

 - Nikon D5600 DX-format Digital SLR Body – from $599